Operation Crash-Dive: Reception

 Rating "Operation Crash-Dive" three out of five, Tom Fox of Starburst magazine writes that the episode is slowed down by some of its technical dialogue and underwater scenes.
 Although he considers it "not the most gripping of episodes", he praises the scale model work and special effects.

 Noting the reported 600 deaths aboard Fireflash 3, Marcus Hearn describes such heavy loss of life as shocking for an episode of Thunderbirds.
-Though conceding that the re-appearance of Fireflash potentially makes the story feel "mundane and repetitive", Hearn argues that "Operation Crash-Dive" was highly topical for the 1960s: he compares Fireflash to the accident-prone de Havilland Comet (the first commercial jet airliner, which had several fatal crashes during the 1950s) and suggests that the resulting loss of confidence in British plane-making inspired the episode's sabotage premise.
+Though conceding that the reappearance of Fireflash potentially makes the story feel "mundane and repetitive", Hearn argues that "Operation Crash-Dive" was highly topical for the 1960s: he compares Fireflash to the accident-prone de Havilland Comet (the first commercial jet airliner, which had several fatal crashes during the 1950s) and suggests that the resulting loss of confidence in British plane-making inspired the episode's sabotage premise.
 Hearn adds that the characterisation of the International Air Minister as a Frenchman (voiced with appropriate accent by Peter Dyneley) heralds the optimistic new era of Concorde, a Franco-British collaboration which first flew in 1969.

+Chris Bentley, author of The Complete Book of Thunderbirds, responds positively to the episode.
+He praises the rescues of the Fireflashes, adding that the episode successfully showcases Thunderbird 4 and establishes Gordon Tracy as "International Rescue's crack shot".